tinymce/tinymce-docs/cloud-deployment-guide/editor-and-features.md

 ### Step 5: Specifying a translation
 [Download a language pack](https://www.tinymce.com/i18n) to enable a language other than English (US).
 [Specify its location]({{ site.baseurl }}/configure/localization/#language_url) with the `language_url` configuration option.

-## Migrating from a self-hosted environment to TinyMCE Cloud
+## Migrating from a self-hosted environment to Tiny Cloud

 ### Step 1: Replace existing reference to tinymce.min.js